Panurge

-Panurge (from / panoûrgos meaning "knave, rogue") is one of the principal characters in Gargantua and Pantagruel, a series of five novels by François Rabelais.
+Panurge (from πανοῦργος, used to mean "knave, rogue") is one of the principal characters in Gargantua and Pantagruel, a series of five novels by François Rabelais.
 Especially important in the third and fourth books, he is an exceedingly crafty knave, libertine, and coward.

-In Chapter 9 of the first book, he shows that he can speak many languages (German, Italian, Scottish, Dutch, Spanish, Danish, Hebrew, Greek, Latin and French), including some of the first examples of a constructed language.
+In Chapter 9 of the second book, he shows that he can speak many languages (German, Italian, Scottish, Dutch, Spanish, Danish, Hebrew, Greek, Latin and French), including some of the first examples of a constructed language.

 In French, reference to Panurge occurs in the phrase mouton de Panurge, which describes an individual who will blindly follow others regardless of the consequences.
-This, after a story in which Panurge buys a sheep from the merchant Dindenault and then, as a revenge for being overcharged, throws the sheep into the sea.
-The rest of the sheep in the herd follow the first over the side of the boat, in spite of the best efforts of the shepherd.
+This is after a story in which Panurge buys a sheep from the merchant Dindenault and then throws the sheep into the sea as revenge for being overcharged.
+The rest of the sheep in the herd follow the first over the side of the boat despite the best efforts of the shepherd.